lenniecottrell/flashcard-app-V2/README.md

 # Progress

+## 4/6/21
+Added styles for the add/edit/delete buttons.
+They're not great, but I'll get another opinion about them and fix them later - looks fine for now.

 ## 3/31/22

 Time to jump back in.
 I'd like to have this project done so I have a demo to show to prospective employers.
 It will be slow going as I re-learn the code I wrote!